Loops

 $VIRTUOSO_CONTEXT.loopIteration

 .
 This variable contains the current iteration number.
-This variable contains the current iteration number, which starts at 1. - Breakpoints: You can set breakpoints for a specific step in as many iterations as needed.
-Additionally, you can quickly create a breakpoint for a single iteration or all iterations.
+This variable contains the current iteration number, which starts at 1. - Breakpoints on iterations: You can set breakpoints for specific steps in one or more iterations as needed.
+Additionally, you can quickly add or remove breakpoints for all iterations using the all action.

 - Loop summary: You can quickly inspect the outcome of each iteration by hovering over the Loop iteration outcome.